savorymesh/Writeups/Markdown/ergms.md

 $$
 so that we have $g(T(x), p) = p^{t} (1-p)^{n - t}$ and $h(x) = 1$.

+As an additional note, we remark that sufficient statistics always exist as, amusingly, we can consider the sample $X$ itself as a statistic.

 ### Minimal Sufficiency and Completeness

 Sufficiency is inherently tied to the concept of data reduction.
 As remarked before, sufficient statistics capture all the information the sample contains for estimation of appropriate parameters.
 As there can be multiple sufficient statistics for given parameters, we naturally would like to find one that summarizes the data as efficiently as possible.
 This brings us to the concept of minimal sufficient statistics.
 A *minimal sufficient statistic* for the parameter(s) $\theta$ is a sufficient statistic that is a function of every other sufficient statistic for $\theta$.
-Because taking a function
+Because functions can only map values in their domain to one value in the codomain, but a value in the codomain may have many values mapped to it, minimal sufficient statistics provide the most data reduction among sufficient statistics.
+Outside of rare pathological cases, minimal sufficient statistics always exist outside.
+Any injective function of a minimal sufficient statistic is another minimal sufficient statistic.
+Modulo injective mappings, however, minimal sufficient statistics are unique.

+Sufficient statistics seem to be quite distinguished statistics.
+Historically, statisticians tried to prove several results about sufficient statistics.
+However, they found they needed an additional condition to hold to complete the proofs.
+This might be the reason behind the name for *complete statistics*.
+(Just kidding).
+We say a statistic $T(X)$ is *complete* if for every real-valued function $g$ we have that for all values of $\theta$
+$$
+E_\theta(g(T)) = 0 \implies P_\theta (g(T)) = 0.
+$$
+Completeness is a notoriously confusing property to interpret on first glance.
+While there are some belabored attempts to interpret completeness such as [this one](http://www2.math.ou.edu/~cremling/teaching/lecturenotes/stat/ln5.pdf), it is often simply regarded as being an extra technical condition to check to obtain results for sufficient statistics.
+If a minimal sufficient statistic exists, any complete sufficient statistic is automatically minimal sufficient for $\theta$.

+### Results Concerning Sufficient Statistics

+In the beginning of this section, we remarked that 'good' estimators are typically functions of sufficient statistics.
+We will clarify that statement in this subsection.

 ## Exponential Families of Distributions